Students and Classes

 The I2 course will be both a practicum and an academic experience that will be designed to draw on the specific internship experiences to which the students will be assigned.
 Assignments (e.g., journals, reaction papers, or blogs on cultural insights and experiences) will be developed based on (a) the cultures they go to, (b) the types of experiences that DCI provides the students (e.g., field trips, site visits), and (c) the specific organizations and job responsibilities that the students are assigned to.
 Particular attention will be given to the specific cultural contexts and how those cultures influence communication at various levels, from face to face within ethnic neighborhoods, to political communication with the particular countries, to the use of media within the country and the organization.

-The Temple Global Internship Faculty Director for Summer 2014 will be Professor Deborah A. Cai, former chair of the Department of Strategic Communication at Temple University and current appointee to the Dean of the School.
-She led the inaugural Global Internship program in Summer 2013, the London program in Summer 2011 and 2012, and she has taught and trained undergraduate and graduate students, business leaders, diplomats, and political leaders in intercultural communication in the U.S., China, Philippines, and Italy.
+The Temple Global Internship Faculty Director for Summer 2015 will be Professor Deborah A. Cai, former chair of the Department of Strategic Communication at Temple University and current appointee to the Dean of the School.
+She has led the Global Internship program since its inaugural offering in Summer 2013, the London program in Summer 2011 and 2012, and she has taught and trained undergraduate and graduate students, business leaders, diplomats, and political leaders in intercultural communication in the U.S., China, Philippines, and Italy.
 Most of her research focuses on the theory and practice of communicating across cultures.